 * Special events, such as skiing, theme parks, and Summer Camp are additional costs per scout and guest.

 Camping and Adventures

-We camp once a month and attend Scout Camporees throughout the year.
-We also spend one week during the summer at a Scout Summer camp.
-Every few years we also go on a high adventure trip to Philmount, Boundry Waters, or to a National Jamboree.
+We camp once a month (in hot or cold weather) and attend Scout Camporees throughout the year.
+We also spend one week during the summer at a scout summer camp.
+Every two to three years our troop hosts our own summer camp.
+Every two to three years we also journey out to a high adventure trip to Philmont, Boundary Waters, or to a National Jamboree.